xingwangc/fantree/README.md

 | E       |        | A     |
 | F       | C      |       |

-it should be constructed as a forest like:
+it should be constructed as a special forest(actually it is a set of directed graphs) like:

 	    E
 	  /